 13. Auditors in the public sector give an independent opinion on the financial statements and other information within the annual accounts.
-We also review and report on the arrangements within the audited body to manage its performance, regularity and use of resources.
+We also review and report on the arrangements within CMPA to manage its performance, regularity and use of resources.
 In doing this, we aim to support improvement and accountability.